 Please be sure you have everything you need and keep in mind that the admissions office can ask for additional information.

 Got everything you need?
-Fill out the form!
+Fill in the form!

-You will need to create an account at the ULB and then fill out an online application form to apply to our programmes.
+You will need to create an account at the ULB and then fill in an online application form to apply to our programmes.
 Make sure you’re in the right place.

 If you are focusing on our Specialized Master in Interdisciplinary EU Studies, look for the “Advanced Masters” section.
 You’re almost there…